Mechantchulo/Mechantchulo/README.md

 I'm a backend engineer focused on building:
 - Real-time APIs & WebSocket infrastructures
-- Intelligent automation pipelines powered by AI
+- Scalable, fault-tolerant backend systems
-- Secure, scalable, and cloud-native backend systems
+- Secure and performant networking layers for distributed applications
-- Decentralized technologies for distributed applications
+- Cloud-native microservices and backend tooling

 ### 🎯 Current Focus
-- Building agentic AI systems
+- Designing high-performance networked systems
-- Optimizing machine learning workflows
+- Building distributed backends and real-time services
-- Designing infrastructure for intelligent automation
+- Exploring AI concepts and how they intersect with backend design

 ---